 • Code complexity: Lower code complexity means the code is simpler to understand and modify.
 That makes it easier to manage and maintain over time.
 Less complex code is more adaptable to changes and reduces the likelihood of errors, improving overall maintainability.
 Code complexity is measured using Big O notation, which describes how the performance or resource usage (time or space) of an algorithm scales with the size of its input.

-The following shows common Big-O notations from an algorithmic analysis.
+The following shows common Big O notations from an algorithmic analysis.

 6. Usability